soseen/itil-events/README.md

 ## General Info

-Application allows user to manage events occuring wihting the examined IT infrastructure according to the ITIL v3 standards.
+Application allows user to manage events occuring wihtin the examined IT infrastructure according to the ITIL v3 standards.
 Application consists of:
 * [Status view](#status)
 * [Alerts view](#alerts)